-- CAAT Diploma or Post-Secondary Certificate per year (level) completed: 11⁄2 points (Maximum of 4 years) - University Degree per year (level) completed: $1\frac{1}{2}$ points (Maximum of 6 years) - Formal integrated work/study program such as P.Eng., C.A., C.G.A., C.M.A. (formerly R.I.A.), Certified Journeyman per year (level) completed: 11⁄2 points (Maximum of 5 years)

-(Note that years included herein are not also to be included under Factor A)

-"Journeyman" to be replaced with appropriate term when the Trades Qualification and Apprenticeship Act is amended.
+- CAAT Diploma or Post-Secondary Certificate - per year (level) completed: (Maximum of 4 years) 11⁄2 points - University Degree - per year (level) completed: (Maximum of 6 years) 11⁄2 points - Formal integrated work/study program such as P.Eng., C.A., C.G.A., C.M.A. (formerly R.I.A.), Certified Journeyman - per year (level) completed: (Maximum of 5 years) 11⁄2 points (Note that years included herein are not also to be in under Factor A) cluded "Journeyman" to be replaced with appropriate term when the Trades Qualification and Apprenticeship Act is amended.